gamousquesORT/GitHubRepoStats/src/guthubScript/code-reviewer.agent.md

 - detect un-meaningful names and and shot variable names
 - detect if there is no exception handling mechanisms.
 - detect any violation of separation of concerns. check that the user interfaces pages do not     access domain classes or repositories.
+- detect dead code that is never used or called or commented code.

 ## Output ##
 Provide short summary of the adherence to the coding guidelines stated before.
 Use clear headings and bullet points.
 Reference specific files and lines or sections of code in which adherence or violations were found.